labordynamicsinstitute/replicability-training/jira-workflow-training.md

   - Are all the REQUIREMENTS listed?
 How long does the author say the code will run?
   - Are there files in the archive not explained in the README?
   - **[EXPERT TIP]** You should **not**   run the code at this time, only read the program code!
 (You can do this on your laptop)
+  - It may be useful to copy-and-paste the *code-check.xlsx* into the code description part, listing the programs.
+Use the [Excel-to-Markdown plugin](https://marketplace.visualstudio.com/items?itemName=csholmq.excel-to-markdown-table) for VSCode.
+Alternatively, this can be pasted in under "Findings".

 Next fill out the following fields in the Jira ticket: options (e.g. start typing "Stata" and you will see it pop up).